Tomato-braised turkey meatballs with zucchini and curried cauliflower

 - 1 pasture-raised organic egg

-- Meatball seasoning blend (coconut flour - dried oregano - granulated garlic - smoked paprika)
+- Meatball spice blend (coconut flour - dried oregano - granulated garlic - sweet smoked paprika)

 - 1 teaspoon garam masala